 Transparency and explainability are key challenges in this domain.
 LLMs make mistakes and require guardrails.
-Many of these guardrails are powered by LLMs, e.g., collaborative LLMs, LLM-as-a-Judge.
 Both human-in-the-loop and KGs can align LLMs by providing contextual relevance, factual information, and feedback based on preferences.
-Ultimately, developing AI systems that adhere to ethical guidelines, emphasizing safety, accountability, fairness, privacy, and transparency is crucial for deploying them in real-world applications.
+Ultimately, developing AI systems that adhere to ethical guidelines, emphasizing safety, accountability, fairness, privacy, and transparency is crucial for deploying them in the real world.

-This is a very interdisciplinary area, and the DB community is well-positioned to own the data pre-processing and validation parts of LLM pipelines \cite{DEEM}.
-However, encouraging idea exchanges by integrating diverse expertise from fields like DB, ML, NLP, HCI, and CV can drive innovations and create end-to-end solutions/ systems.
-Fostering academia + industry partnerships would require aligning objectives, e.g., industries can collaborate on joint projects, offer internships and GPU resources, co-fund initiatives for practical impact and knowledge exchange, while also leading the LLM developments.
-Benchmarking and providing open source models, tools, and data are important in this space to enhances accessibility, innovation, and community collaboration.
-However, recently there are also concerns, e.g., too many benchmark datasets and empirical studies, domain-specific LLMs reporting only “biased” results, among others.
+This is an interdisciplinary area, and the DB community is well-positioned to own the data pre-processing and validation parts of LLM pipelines \cite{DEEM}.
+However, encouraging idea exchanges by integrating expertises from fields like DB, ML, NLP, HCI, and CV can drive innovations and create end-to-end solutions/ systems.
+Fostering academia + industry partnerships would require aligning objectives, e.g., industries can offer internships and GPU resources, co-fund initiatives for practical impact and knowledge exchange, while also leading the LLM developments.
+Benchmarking and providing open source models, tools, and data are important to enhances accessibility, innovation, and community collaboration.
+Recently, there are also concerns, e.g., many benchmark datasets and empirical studies, domain-specific LLMs reporting only “biased” results, etc.

-Finally, the panel concluded by discussing open problems such as conducting neural-symbolic reasoning, managing complex and dynamic KGs, scaling integration and reducing costs, guardrailing LLMs, ensuring data privacy and compliance, and various other engineering and implementation challenges.
+Finally, the panel concluded by discussing open problems such as conducting neural-symbolic reasoning, managing complex, dynamic KGs, scaling integration and reducing costs, guardrailing LLMs, ensuring data privacy and compliance, and various engineering challenges.